Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js [Azure Function](https://docs.microsoft.com/azure/azure-functions/) API to **Azure Cloud** using the [Azure Static Web Apps (Preview)](https://docs.microsoft.com/azure/static-web-apps/) service.

-> :information_source: If you would like to deploy your project to Azure Storage and/or Azure App Service, see: [Deploy your JavaScript applications to Azure](https://github.com/Azure-Samples/ms-identity-javascript-tutorial/tree/main/5-Deployment).
+The Azure Function API calls Microsoft Graph using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and returns the response back to React SPA.

 ## Scenario

 1. The client application uses **MSAL React** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
 1. The **Access Token** is sent over to Function API using a **POST** request.
-1. The Function API responds validates the **Access Token** and responds with the claims in it.
+1. The Function API responds validates the **Access Token** and then obtains a new access token from Azure AD
+1. The Function API uses the new **Access Token** as a **bearer** token to the **Microsoft Graph API**.
+1. **The Microsoft Graph API** responds and the Function API propagates it back to the client application.

 ![Overview](./ReadmeFiles/topology.png)